enkidevs/curriculum/CSS/Fundamentals/css-specificity.md

 ```text
 0 - 2 - 3
 ```
-Say we decide to give the header the id of *title*:
+Say we decide to give the heading the id of *title*:
 ```css
 div div.my-class #title{}
 ```